MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/schedule-antivirus-scan-in-mde.md

 ## Scheduling Microsoft Defender Antivirus scan in Red Hat Linux

 You can schedule cron jobs to initiate Microsoft Defender Antivirus scans on a schedule.
 For more information, see [How to schedule scans with Microsoft Defender for Endpoint on Linux](linux-schedule-scan-mde.md).
-This works well if the device is always up and running.
+This process works well if the device is always up and running.

 But if the Linux devices are shut down or offline during the cron schedule, the scan won't run.
-In these situations, you can use **Anacron** to read the timestamp and find the last executed job.
-If the device was shutdown during the scheduled cron job, it needs to wait until the next scheduled time.
-By using **Anacron**, the system will detect the last time the scan was run, and if it the cron job did not run, will automatically start it.
+In these situations, you can use **anacron** to read the timestamp and find the last executed job.
+If the device was shut down during the scheduled cron job, it needs to wait until the next scheduled time.
+By using **anacron**, the system will detect the last time the scan was run.
+If the device didn't run the cron job, it will automatically start it.

 ### Schedule Microsoft Defender Antivirus scans in Red Hat Linux